-Poor fertility is a huge cost to the dairy industry as a whole, but preventing and reducing disease can make a big difference to conception rates.
+Poor fertility is a huge cost to the dairy industry as a whole, with the average loss in the UK around £250 per cow, equivalent to approximately 3.5p/litre.

 The impact of disease on fertility in dairy herds should not be underestimated, according to veterinary surgeon Oli Hodgkinson, of Trefaldwyn Vets, Montgomery.

 The optimal calving index is 365 days.
 The main impact of going beyond this is on milk production, with the average cost being £2-2.30 per cow per day.